preetsuthar17/preetsuthar.me/articles/font-size-slider.md

 displayText.style.fontSize = `${fontSize}px`;
 ```

 And yeah here we are done!
-Your JavaScript code should look something like this,
+Your Javascript code should look something like this,

 ```javascript
 const fontSizeSlider = document.getElementById("font-size-slider");